How long do I need to let paint dry before applying an Adhesive Silkscreen to the surface?

 When silkscreening on top of a painted surface or creating a repeat of a design, always allow ample time for your paint to dry fully (12-24 hours) before you apply an adhesive silkscreen to its surface.

-What are the best tools to use with the Adhesive Silkscreens?
+What are the best tools to use for Silkscreening on glass?

-The best tools to use for silkscreening are sponge pouncers or squeegees.
+The best tools to use for silkscreening on glass are sponge pouncers and silicone squeegees.

-The sponge pouncer method is ideal for curved surfaces, intricate areas or small surfaces.
-When using a sponge pouncer, apply a small amount of paint onto a painter’s palette and dab your tool into the paint.
+When using a sponge pouncer, apply a small amount of glass paint onto a painter’s palette and dab your tool into the paint.
 Then lightly dab your sponge pouncer on an empty part of your palette to remove excess paint.
 Use your tool to dab paint into the open parts of your silkscreen, working quickly with light and even pressure.